convos-chat/convos/blog/_posts/2017-05-09-convos-has-builtin-pastebin.md

 title: Convos got a built in pastebin
 ---

 Convos has a high focus on privacy.
-Convos can be be able to run on closed network, and no external resources on the public internet should ever be needed.
+Convos can be run on closed network, and no external resources on the public internet should ever be needed.
 This ideas was also taken into consideration when we decided bundle a [pastebin](https://github.com/Nordaaker/convos/pull/329) with Convos.
 The pastebin implementation stores the data in [CONVOS_HOME](https://convos.by/doc/config.html#convos_home), meaning you are